 The prognosis for someone who has experienced the symptoms of a mental breakdown is optimistic.
 The individual will be immersed in various therapeutic activities that will allow them to learn better coping responses to stress or triggers and the ability to function normally again.

-Residential Treatment Overview for Mental Breakdown Symptoms
+Residential Treatment for Mental Breakdowns

 A residential mental health treatment program provides a supporting environment that allows emotional healing while receiving treatment.
 By retreating from the stressors into a therapeutic environment, the individual will be able to focus on and participate in the various therapies provided and make sustainable changes in their daily life.
 There are a wide variety of proven psychotherapies to help individuals learn to manage their thought and behavior patterns in a more productive and rational way.